UN chief: 1 option to protect Palestinians is a new force

-UNITED NATIONS (AP) — Secretary-General Antonio Guterres says options to protect Palestinian civilians under Israeli occupation range from establishing an armed military or police force to deploying civilian observers or beefing up the U.N. presence on the ground.
+UNITED NATIONS (AP) — Secretary-General Antonio Guterres said in a new report that options to protect Palestinian civilians under Israeli occupation range from establishing an armed military or police force to deploying civilian observers or beefing up the U.N. presence on the ground.

-The U.N. chief stressed in a report circulated Friday evening that every option would require the cooperation of Israelis and Palestinians, “a sustained cessation of hostilities and additional resources.”
+The U.N. chief stressed in the report circulated Friday evening that every option would require the cooperation of Israelis and Palestinians, “a sustained cessation of hostilities and additional resources.”

-But the prospect of getting Israel’s consent, especially for a U.N. or non-U.N. armed force, is highly unlikely.
+But the prospect of getting Israel’s consent, especially for a U.N. or non-U.N. armed force, remains highly unlikely.

-Guterres was responding to a request for proposals in a Palestinian-backed General Assembly resolution adopted in June that blamed Israel for violence in Gaza and deplored its “excessive use of force.”
+Guterres was responding to a request in a Palestinian-backed resolution adopted by the General Assembly in June that blamed Israel for violence in Gaza and deplored its “excessive use of force.”
+It asked the secretary-general for proposals to protect Palestinian civilians and recommendations “regarding an international protection mechanism.”

 Most Read Nation & World Stories